MS-CAPP Curriculum Overview

 - Hollie Russon-Gilman, Fellow, Political Reform Program, New America

-- University of Chicago faculty, such as Austin Wright, Luis Bettencourt, Jens Ludwig, David Meltzer, and Dean Katherine Baicker
+- University of Chicago faculty, such as Nick Feamster, Marshini Chetty, Austin Wright, Jens Ludwig, David Meltzer, and Dean Katherine Baicker

 Students gain further exposure to real policy issues through the summer internship program.
 Students engage in a summer internship placement related to their area of interest.
 Past internships have included roles in government and in organizations that have strong relationships with government agencies, in.
 This experience provides hands-on learning and assists students in determining their second-year specialization.